 The 505 Agility test is a test of 180 degree turning ability.
 The test may also be adapted for sport specific testing by having the subject dribble a soccer ball or hockey ball though the course, or bounce a basketball.

-- procedure: markers are set up 5 and 15 meters from a line marked on the ground.
-The athlete runs from the 15 meter marker towards the line (run in distance to build up speed) and through the 5 m markers, turns on the line and runs back through the 5 m markers.
+procedure: The athlete runs from the 15 meter marker towards the line (the run in distance is to build up speed) and through the 5 m markers, turns on the line and runs back through the 5 m markers.
 The time is recorded from when the athletes first runs through the 5 meter marker, and stopped when they return through these markers (that is, the time taken to cover the 5 m up and back distance - 10 m total).
 The best of two trails is recorded.
 The turning ability on each leg should be tested.
-The subject should be encouraged to not overstep the line by too much, as this will increase their time. (see video)
+The subject should be encouraged to not overstep the line by too much, as this will increase their time. (see video).

-- advantages: accurate and simple test of agility
+advantages: it is an accurate and simple test of agility.

-- disadvantages: time consuming to test large groups, and expensive need to purchase timing gates (though hand timing with a stopwatch is possible)
+disadvantages: the 505 agility test is time consuming to test large groups, and expensive as you need to purchase timing gates (though the less accurate hand timing with a stopwatch is possible)